 Then, I started bringing in some fun stuff from around the house, you know just to see what it looks like… I drug the rug in from under the dining room table, stole pillows off of the couch, and grabbed my colorful pouf!
 Oh and that globe has been hanging out int garage!
 Much cuter in the nursery.

 Here are a few of the plans for when mama arrives.
 Don’t mind this super pathetic picmonkey.com sketch up, if you can even call it a sketch up!
 Oh and really don’t mind that black dot on the colorful poof, I don’t know what happened.

-- Hunt down a round mirror, maybe this one?
+- Hunt down a round mirror.

 - Craft up a mobile, maybe out of wooden spools?

 - Paint the last wall black, maybe chalkboard, maybe use felt on the doors?
 (That’s why I made the mirror reflect black.)

 - Finish putting up the triangles on the wall and add outlet covers back.